dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

 ![unsharded clustering](cluster-no-shard.png?raw=true "Unsharded Clustering")

-A load balancer distributes requests uniformaly to Varnish instances in the cluster, for example in round-robin order.
+A load balancer distributes requests uniformly to Varnish instances in the cluster, for example in round-robin order.
 Each Varnish instance in turn distributes requests to backend Services, and maintains its own cache for all cacheable responses from the Services.